AndreMIsidoro/escalations/windows_escalation.md

 	net user		Print all users
 	net localgroup		Print all groups
-	net localgroup <groupname>		Prints information of group tasklist /svc		Gives a better idea of what applications are running on the system https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/tasklist
+	net localgroup <groupname>		Prints information of group tasklist /svc		Gives a better idea of what applications are running on the system.
+Prints the name of executables and services running https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/tasklist

 	set		Prints env variables including PATH